RosboneMako/MakoMiniD/README.md

 ROOM EQ WIZARD - Sweeping your own amps
 ------------------------------------------------------------------
 Room EQ Wizard is an amazing software package that lets you make frequency sweeps.
-It can be used to make amplifier IRs for use in Mako Distortion 2.
+It can be used to make amplifier and Speaker IRs for use in Mako Mini Distortion.

 The concept of making an Amp IR is:
 1) Set the amp to edge of distortion.
-2) Sweep the amp at a high input volume.
+2) Sweep the amp at a high input volume (0 dbfs).
-3) Sweep the amp at a very low input volume.
+3) Sweep the amp at a very low input volume (-40 dbfs).
 4) The difference of those two sweeps is the input EQ response of the amp.
 5) Convert the difference sweep to an IR.